 The granulomas may resolve spontaneously or progress to fibrosis.

-- more frequent in patients who are older than 50 years of age at presentation
+- atypical patterns more common in patients presenting ≥50 years of age 3

 - usually small or moderate in size